 Whether goat yoga is just a craze I don’t know.
 But I do know that at the end of the 45 minute class I see a lot of smiling faces.
 Goats live up to their reputation of relieving daily stresses – unless you’re the poor guy that was peed upon.

 You get a taste of Grand Canyon scenery driving the Apache Trail.
-But for a close-up experience nothing beats a 90 minute boat ride on the Dolly Steamboat.
+But for a close-up experience, nothing beats a 90-minute boat ride on the Dolly Steamboat.
 Yes, it’s a little touristy, but when you stand outside and watch millions of years of geologic history unfold and when you see a family of big-horned sheep high up in the hills, you forget the other tourists and marvel at the scene before you.
 It’s one of the top fun things to do in Mesa.

 They also offer astronomy dinner cruises which would be pretty darned interesting given the night skies here.
 If you do the trip with Detour Tours, you’ll be sure to be one of the first onboard so you can nab the best seats.